T of C

 Preface Head

-In the Pingjin edition this is as follows:
+In the Pingjin Guan edition this is as follows:

 The qin is 3 chi, 6 cun, 6 fen long, resembling the 360 days in a year.
 It is 6 cun wide, resembling the 6 harmonies.
 Above the (文?) is called a "pool"; below is called a "cliff".
 A pool is a pond; it speaks of being level.
 Below (this? is the area) called a "shoreline"; a shoreline is a guest, it speaks of being ready to serve.
 It is broad in front and narrow in back, (thus) resembling social rank.
 Above it is round, below it is square, (thus) following the plan of heaven and earth.

 Qin Cao had five melodies for Book of Songs poems.
-The first was (see list below); the 12 laments were (see list); the 9 preludes were (see list).
-There were 21 Hejian Zage (not listed in preface).
+The first was (all five are listed as below); the 12 laments were (listed as below); the 9 preludes were (listed as below).
+There were 21 Hejian Zage (not listed in the preface).

 (Five Melodies for Book of Songs Poems 歌詩五曲)